Collines/launcherv3/README.md

 Copyright (c) Launcher v3 by Lamiel

 Permission to download and use this software code side only, all images provided in this launcher are prohibited to be re-used and only the code-side you may use.
+Free of use, do not sell, this is prohibited.

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.